hrmoncada/MMDAHE/README.md

 |  4:    |   [3, 1, 5] |      12          |
 |  5:    |   [4, 2]    |      14          |

-Using the table above we can buid the data set:
+Using the table above we can build the data set:
 ```sh
 6 7
 1 3